mikeTWC1984/gssntlm/Readme.md

 # Setting up NTLM auth on dotnet alpine images

 ## 1. Obtain ```gssntlmssp.so```
-There is no package yet on official alpine repositories yet.
-For testing purposes you use on from this repo.
+There is no package on official alpine repositories yet.
+For testing purposes you use one from this repo.
 To build it from source you can use below Dockerfile.
-You can replace base image with whatever you are going to use in your app.
+You can replace base image with whatever you are going to use in your dotnet app.
 **Please note - it will only work on Alpine 3.11 or above**
 ```Dockerfile
 FROM mcr.microsoft.com/dotnet/core/sdk:3.1-alpine